se-tuebingen/oopsla-2022-artifact/GETTING-STARTED.md

 ### Kick-the-tires: Coq Proofs
 We believe it is not strictly necessary to compile the Coq proofs yourself.
-Instead, we have set up continuous integration (github action) to compile the proofs.
+Instead, we have set up continuous integration (GitHub action) to compile the proofs.
 As an alternative, we also provide a `Dockerfile` that should simplify compiling the proofs on your own machine.